"We feel strong": B.C pipeline opponents brace themselves for more possible arrests | paNOW | Prince Albert, Saskatchewan - Mash Viral

 An officer also smashed the window of a vehicle where a supporter reported what was happening inside via a radio, Wickham claims.

-Those in the camp did not expect they would be arrested because the site was set up on the side of the road and in no way impeded access to the road, Wickham said.
+Those in the camp did not expect they would be arrested because the site was set up on the side of the road and did not in any way impede access to the road, Wickham said.

+The Canadian Association of Journalists said it had verified numerous reports that the RCMP threatened to arrest journalists for taking photos.

+The association said in a tweet that Canada is not a police state.

 Opponents in a third camp, between the area where arrests took place and the Unist’ot’s Healing Center, reported that RCMP cleared road obstacles with chainsaws and other equipment on Thursday afternoon.
 But Wickham said she received no further communication after they reported that the road removal had stopped.